j9cki11er/dnd_player_handbooks/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## Deployment helper

+Use `npm run deploy` whenever you need a quick production build hosted on a non-default port (helpful when another Node process already occupies the default preview port).
+The script runs `vite build` and immediately serves the `dist/` directory with `vite preview --host 0.0.0.0` on port `4280`.

+Override the port by exporting `DEPLOY_PORT`, e.g. `DEPLOY_PORT=5200 npm run deploy`, or pass it as an argument, e.g. `npm run deploy -- 5200`.
+Point your reverse proxy/OpenLiteSpeed context to that port if you need to expose it publicly.